Blebowski/CTU-CAN-FD/README.md

 FPGA / ASIC target can be selected by top level generic.
 ASIC target implements clock gating for memories to achieve low dynamic power consumption.
 Additionally, clock enables are used frequently to allow inferred clock gating on ASIC.
 Last but not least, RTL is DFT insertion ready and contains additional support for manufacturing testability.

 Architecture of CTU CAN FD is described in:
 [![System architecture](https://img.shields.io/badge/System_architecture--blue.svg)]( http://canbus.pages.fel.cvut.cz/ctucanfd_ip_core/doc/System_Architecture.pdf)

 Functional description of CTU CAN FD is described in:
 [![Datasheet](https://img.shields.io/badge/Datasheet--blue.svg)]( http://canbus.pages.fel.cvut.cz/ctucanfd_ip_core/doc/Datasheet.pdf)

 ## Test-bench

-CTU CAN FD has itw own Test-bench and VIP (verification IP) with ISO 16845-1 2016 compliance sequence, which is easy to integrate to other system level test-bench.
+CTU CAN FD has its own test-bench and VIP (verification IP) with ISO 16845-1 2016 compliance sequence.
 In addition to ISO 11898-1 compliance, all other features of CTU CAN FD are verified.

-There are 3 types of tests available in CTU CAN FD testbench:
+There are 3 types of tests available in CTU CAN FD test-bench:
 - Feature tests (open-source, VHDL)
 - Reference tests (open-source, VHDL)
 - Compliance tests (open-source, C++ library linked to simulation, [ISO16845 Compliance library](https://gitlab.com/Ondrej_Ille/iso-16845-compliance-tests)).